 Turkey’s banking sector: Facts & Figures

-As of 2017, 52 banks operated in the banking sector, of which 34 were deposit banks, and 13 were development and investment banks.
-Three of the deposit banks were state-owned banks, and nine were private banks.
-In addition, there were five participation (islamic) banks.
+The number of banks operating in the banking sector was 53 as of April 2019: 33 of them were deposit banks, and 13 of them development and investment banks.
+Of the deposit banks, three were state-owned banks and eight were private banks.
+There are six participation (Islamic) banks.

-The share of assets of deposit banks in the banking sector was 90%, while the shares of development and investment banks and participation banks were 5% each.
+The share of assets of deposit banks in the banking sector was 88%, while the shares of development and investment banks and participation banks were 7% and 5%, respectively.

-Some 51% of total loans was extended to large scale companies and project financing, 24% to SMEs and 25% to consumers.
+Loan volume of the banking sector reached $453 billion and the ratio of loans to GDP was 65%.
+Some 53% of total loans was extended to large scale companies and project financing, 25% to SMEs, and 22% to consumers.

-As of December 2017, the number of active customers using digital banking transactions reached 35 million.
-Some 95% of the customers were individual, and 5% were corporate.
-In the last three quarters of 2017, the value of digital banking transactions was TL 2,960 billion, 121% of GDP in the same period.
+As of December 2018, the number of active customers using digital banking transactions reached 44 million.
+96% of the customers were household, and 4% were corporate.

 Contributor: Emre Inan firstname.lastname@example.org